 Temporal evolution of wine ratings (from « en primeur » estimation or first tasting to multiple re-ratings)

-Global Wine Score combines more than 1.5 million ratings from wine experts.
-We utilize journalists from the following top publications, based on their influence in the wine industry.
+Global Wine Score combines ratings from various wine experts.
+We utilize journalists based on their influence in the wine industry.